My biggest single travel-related expense each year is always the same: flight tickets to Israel to visit my husband’s homeland, family, and friends.

 living that robe life in Stockholm

-From Stockholm I flew to Los Angeles and then to Mexico City, which was included in the first wonky roundtrip ticket I bought.
+From Stockholm I flew to Los Angeles and then to Mexico City, which was included in the first roundtrip ticket I bought.

-In total, I spent $813.27, half of what my husband’s ticket cost, saving me more than $800 and allowing me to spend time in 6 new cities!
+Including all flight ticket costs, I spent $813.27, half of what my husband’s ticket cost, saving me more than $800 and allowing me to spend time in 6 new cities!
 If I’d had even more time, I probably would have tried to bus across more of Europe (it’s so cheap!), saving even more money before taking a flight from Greece (or some other European country nearer to the Middle East) to Israel.

 How can you save crazy money on long-distance flight tickets using Kiwi.com?